Lost in the Astral

 Patterns we can talk about safely.

 Representative cases, not client stories for display.
-The names, details, and identifying facts are removed.
+Names, details, and identifying facts removed.
 The pattern is what matters.

+No one becomes a case study here.
 These are composite, privacy-safe patterns from the kind of work we do.
 They show how we think, what we look for, and what changes when the real problem is named.
+No miracle claims.
+No private drama dressed up as testimonial.

 Personal Path

 A pattern that looked like discipline from the outside was actually a nervous system running on threat.
-The work began with body-read, plain language, and one interruption small enough to survive real life.
+The work began with a bodywork read, plain language, and one interruption small enough to survive real life.

-Name the loop without dressing it upSeparate body signal from identityChoose one repeatable interruption
+• Name the loop without dressing it up.

 The shift was not a dramatic breakthrough.
 It was a steadier week, fewer rehearsed explanations, and a client who could feel the pattern before obeying it.